Snowplant

 Backpacking is dangerous, and can generate significant amounts of physical and psychological stress.
 Injury and death are regular outcomes for backpackers.

-Every year backpackers get lost, injured, struck by lightening, eaten by bears, drown while crossing rivers, shot by hunters, or frozen in unexpected blizzards.
+Every year backpackers get lost, injured, struck by lightening, eaten by bears, drown while crossing rivers, shot by hunters, crushed by falling snags, swept away by avalanches, or frozen in unexpected blizzards.
 These are the things that can happen to well-prepared, smart backpackers.
-I have not even begun to mention the things that unprepared stupid backpackers do to themselves through bad decision making.

 Nothing in this trail guide will protect you against yourself or the occasional Fury of Nature.

 Don't attempt the unmaintained section of the Tahoe to Yosemite trail unless you are an accomplished, experienced backpacker, in good physical shape, capable of reading maps, with good route finding skills and properly equipped with enough food to accommodate a longer crossing of this section than you anticipated.
-Remember: Shit happens.

-Psychological Difference II: Much more isolated, and no maintained trails
+Much more isolated, and no maintained trails

-This combination of isolation, no trails, and very hard hiking presents different obstacles than the typical long distance backpacking trip.
-Pressing for miles is replaced by pressing to find a route through the terrain, if you cannot locate signs of the trailbed itself.
-This is completely different than running down a maintained trail.
+Pressing for miles is replaced by pressing to find a route through the terrain, if we cannot locate signs of the trailbed itself.
+This is a completely different type of stress than running down a maintained trail.

-Cross country travel produces a certain type of stress in addition to the normal stresses of backpacking.
+Cross country travel produces a certain psychological type of stress in addition to the normal stresses of backpacking.
 The normal stresses of backpacking are generally physical, caused by being constantly exposed to the environment, and the constant work staying in motion over the terrain demands.

 Good gear mitigates the hots and colds of being constantly exposed to the elements, and constant work is offset by good eating, plenty of water, and proper rest.
-I find that the physical stress of normal backpacking is an excellent antidote for the psychological and physical stresses of Urban Life.
+I find that the physical stress of normal backpacking is an excellent antidote for the crazy psychological and physical stresses of Urban Life.
 One is very good for you, the other is very bad.

-It can be quite disquieting.
+That loss of trail can be quite disquieting.

 top of page